samwhite2/TIAPortalTestSuiteAutomation/README.md

 - **Save TestCases**: Save test cases to a .tat file.
 - **Run Single TestCase**: Run a single test case specified by the user.
 - **Run All TestCases**: Run all test cases in the project.
-- **Import PLC Block**: Import a PLC block from a file into the TIA Portal project.
-- **Export PLC Block**: Export a PLC block to a file.
-- **Generate and Import OB**: Generate and import an OB into the TIA Portal project.
+- **Generate and Import OB and iDB**: Generate and import an OB and iDB into the TIA Portal project.

 ## Contributing